hossainsadman/hossainsadman.github.io/README.md

-# Derrick — Minimal Theme for Jekyll.
+# hossainsadman.github.io

-Derrick is a clean minimal and fast theme for a personal blog.
+Experimenting with [Jekyll](https://jekyllrb.com/) to create a static blog.
+Based on the [Derrick theme](https://github.com/artemsheludko/derrick) for Jekyll.

 * * *